Cutting Through The SPF Label

 1. Sunscreen is the last line of defense, not the first.
 It is imperative that a complete approach toward sun protection is used, contrary to popular belief; no sunscreen alone will keep you totally protected.
 It is always suggested to stay out of peak sun between the hours of 10am and 2pm, seek shade and wear protective clothing and hats.
 Avoid extended periods of exposure, never allow skin to sunburn and avoid a deep tan, as both UVB and UVA rays cause skin cancer.

-!3.!
-Apply early, reapply often.
-The vast majority of sunscreens require early application, at least 30 minutes prior to sun exposure to be effective.
+3. Apply early, reapply often.
+The vast majority of chemical sunscreens require early application, at least 30 minutes prior to sun exposure to be effective.
 Reducing this time period will reduce the effectiveness of the sunscreen.
-It is imperative to reapply sunscreen often, at least every ninety minutes during long periods of sun exposure.
+It is imperative to reapply sunscreen often, at least every eighty minutes during long periods of sun exposure.
 Regardless how ʻWater Resistantʼ a formula claims to be, it is wise to reapply after any water exposure, sweating, or towel drying.
 Applying early and reapplying often will give the sunscreen the best chance to perform effectively.